Theta90/RTV-ModBuilder/README.md

 A Node.js-based "mod zipper" for quickly packaging Road to Vostok mods.
 It automates the process of generating a `mod.txt` manifest file, and zipping all mod contents into a `.vmz` file.
+This is a very early version, and I am new to public package development, so expect some rough edges and missing features.
+If you have any suggestions or want to contribute, please open an issue or a pull request!

 ## Setup